 From idyllic Coastal cliff views and aqua blue coves to Medieval churches and stone fincas (farmhouses), Mallorca (or Majorca as locals refer to it) has so much to offer!
-It's a busy place in the summer and as this was our first visit, we stayed in the area of Calvià right on the coast (in the family-oriented town of Perugia).
+It's a busy place in the summer and as this was our first visit, we stayed in the area of Calvià right on the Coast (in the family-oriented town of Perugia).
 Calvià is a municipality on the island of Majorca, part of the Spanish autonomous community of the Balearic Islands.
 It is located in the southwestern part of the island, between the Serra de Tramuntana and the Serra de Na Burguesa.
 It's particularly popular with German tourists, so many of the hotel and restaurant signs and menus in this area are in German and Spanish (English too!)

 We understood that there are areas on the southeastern side of the island that are frequented more by the younger/party set so we tended to avoid it.
-We didn't get to the most northern tip of the island either but understand the Port Pollensa area is worth the visit.
+We didn't get to the most northern tip of the island either but understand that the Port Pollensa area is worth the visit.
 We drove around a bit, sticking to the Western side of the island generally.
 It's easy to drive here, great roads and well signposted.
 Google maps will get you around well and driving is on the right side of the road much like the rest of Continental Europe and the USA.

 We took in the towns of Valldemossa, Deià, and Sóller.
-By far our favorite excursion was the tour at EcoVinyasa which is a lush citrus organic farm producing lemons & oranges, offering snacks of their own organically grown tomatoes and olive oil on bread, and of course freshly squeezed juices.
+By far our favorite excursion was the tour at EcoVinyasa which is a lush citrus organic farm producing lemons & oranges, offering snacks of their own organically grown tomatoes and olive oil on bread, and of course freshly squeezed juices!
 So satisfying after a self-guided, easy walking tour of the farm.
 Visits are by reservation only.
 They keep it well regulated so it doesn't get too busy so be sure to go online to reserve your time in advance!
 Run by a lovely and welcoming multi-generational Majorcan family.

-We did do a boating excursion and did a little snorkeling one day.
+We did do a boating excursion and did a little snorkelling one day.
 There were fish about but the reefs we saw had long since been bleached and seemingly, are dead.
 The only drawback at all in Mallorca is what the large crowds boating and swimming here have likely done to most of the surrounding reefs.
 Probably be best if they passed some local laws banning certain toxic sunblocks that are bad for the environment, as well as any unnecessary plastic (straws for a start).
-We also always like to see hotels giving guests glass bottles of filtered water in their rooms which would greatly reduce any unnecessary plastic waste but didn't find that in our hotel and are not certain if it is a common practice here.
-We think Mallorca, and other Mediterranean locations would greatly benefit from addressing these environmental issues, simply to preserve this lovely island and part of the world for future generations of locals and visitors alike.
+We also always like to see hotels giving guests glass bottles of filtered water in their rooms which would greatly reduce any unnecessary plastic waste but didn't find that in our hotel and are not certain if it is a common practice here?
+We think Mallorca, and other Mediterranean locations would greatly benefit from addressing these environmental issues, simply to preserve this lovely island and this part of the world for future generations of locals and visitors alike.